Accidental or malicious damage by holiday let guest

 Should you get optional accidental damage cover?

 Accidental damage cover could be considered as important a feature as public liability in a holiday home, especially if you rent it out when you’re not enjoying your property.
-Accidental damage cover provides peace of mind to holiday let owners and their guests and might improve the chances of bringing more happy guests to your property.
+Accidental damage cover for holiday lets provides peace of mind to holiday let owners and their guests and might improve the chances of bringing more happy guests to your property.

 *The opinions and views expressed in the above articles are those of the author only and are for guidance purposes only.
 The authors disclaim any liability for reliance upon those opinions and would encourage readers to rely upon more than one source before making a decision based on the information.